LucaDP07/TravelBlog/README.md

 After testing the website I can confirm the project it's responsive in its all pages and works properly on all standard screen sizes.

-The "Play" button is working in each section of the project.
+The forms are working in each section of the project.
-- In the Home Page the button starts the game.
+- The users can add, edit and delete eir own posts.
-- In the Board Game/Game Area the button reset the score and starts a new game.
+- Comments can be added through the comment form.
+To be displayed need to be approved by the owner of the website.

 - BUGS